Vehicle horn: As musical instrument

 Various types of vehicle horns are used by percussionists as sound effects, or even melodically, in musical works.
 For example, George Gershwin's 1928 orchestral work An American in Paris calls for the use of 4 taxi horns.
 György Ligeti's opera Le Grand Macabre features two "Car Horn Preludes" scored for 12 bulb horns, each one tuned to a specific pitch.

 The hornophone consists of a set of bulb horns tuned to a chromatic scale and arranged as a musical keyboard on a frame like a xylophone.
 The klaxophone is a similar musical instrument using a set of klaxons.

-Other uses in music

 The song Car Alarm by Too Many Zooz is based on the sound of a honking horn.

-The song Runnin’ With The Devil by Van Halen opens with a recording of car horns that swells to a crescendo and then is slowed down to drop the pitch.
+The song Runnin' With The Devil by Van Halen opens with a recording of car horns that swells to a crescendo and then is slowed down to drop the pitch.